4 things marketers should know about Instagram Reels

 Let’s enter the Instagram Reels video world to discover opportunities for your marketing efforts.

-1. What is Instagram Reels?
+1. What are Instagram Reels?
 A short overview.

 Basically, Reels are like TikTok videos but on Instagram.
 These are short clips (from 15 to 30 seconds) with audio, music, and visual effects (filters, stickers, overlaid texts, and the like).
 According to the official press release, the feature “allows people to express themselves” through creating entertaining clips whether it is a dancing tutorial or a personal diary about your Roman holiday.